ADHD, ASD, BP, FASD, RAD, PDD, ODD, SPD. With so many alphabet soup labels, what do they have in common?

 Do the steps need to be restated – only after completing the prior one?
 In other words, what learning process promotes independence and mastery?
 That must remain the eventual goal.

-Does the child stay on task from beginning to end?
+Does the individual stay on task from beginning to end?
 How long does concentration last?

 Who – or what – creates distractions?
 Can they be reduced or removed?
 What about sensory overload, especially noise?
 How about using headphones?
 Is the work space or classroom too busy?

 What supplies are essential to complete the task?
-Can the child readily access these items?
+Can the individual readily access these items?
 Or even find them?

 Are they used correctly?
 Which ones can be disregarded to reduce confusion?
-Take a look inside a child’s desk or the bottom of a book bag.
+Take a look inside the desk or the bottom of a book bag.
 Both can say a lot about the ability to organize.
 Are expectations realistic?

-Some students can handle one folder but not five.
+Some can handle one folder but not five.
 Can less actually do more?

-Does the child get lost in the middle of a task?
+Does the individual get lost in the middle of a task?
 Forget the outcome?
 What about remembering multiple steps?
 Would following an example help?

 How about applying knowledge from one area to another?
 Is that where the stuck moment appears?
 For tasks involving both thinking and writing, should someone serve as a scribe?

-Is your child able to easily move from one task to another?
+Is the individual able to easily move from one task to another?
 Does he refuse?
 Does she insist on finishing?

 Should the task be broken into smaller chunks – with defined starting and stopping points – to create a feeling of accomplishment?
 Is the routine consistent to create predictability?